Projects

 - Archive instead of deleting to preserve history

-is_archivedflag for completed projects - Keep active project list manageable
+- Keep active project list manageable

 Task List Management